-- 3.01 There shall be a committee known as the Academic Integrity Committee (the "Committee"), which shall be composed of no fewer than three faculty members, two student members, and the Associate Dean for Academics as ex-officio, which ex-officio position shall be a non-voting position; this means that while the Associate Dean for Academics may be present in all deliberations as a member of the Committee and may voice his/her opinions or concerns regarding any complaint before the Committee, the Associate Dean for Academics shall not vote on any proceeding under this Code, unless expressly called to do so by this Code. - 3.02 The Dean of the School of Law shall appoint at least three faculty members to serve on the Committee, for a term of one year.
-The Dean shall appoint
+3.01 There shall be a committee known as the Academic Integrity Committee (the "Committee"), which shall be composed of no fewer than three faculty members, two student members, and the Associate Dean for Academics as ex-officio, which ex-officio position shall be a non-voting position; this means that while the Associate Dean for Academics may be present in all deliberations as a member of the Committee and may voice his/her opinions or concerns regarding any complaint before the Committee, the Associate Dean for Academics shall not vote on any proceeding under this Code, unless expressly called to do so by this Code.

-- one of the faculty members to serve as Chair of the Committee (the "Chair"). - 3.03 The Student Bar Association Vice President, or his/her Designee, shall appoint two students from any class for a term of one year.
-To be eligible for appointment, a student must be in good academic standing and shall not previously have been determined to have violated of this Code. - 3.04 In the event that any Committee member determines that he/she is temporarily unable to serve upon the Committee for good cause, including, but not limited to, unavailability, conflict of interest, or voluntary recusal, the Committee member shall promptly notify the Dean and Chair in writing.
+- 3.02 The Dean of the School of Law shall appoint at least three faculty members to serve on the Committee, for a term of one year.
+The Dean shall appoint one of the faculty members to serve as Chair of the Committee (the "Chair"). - 3.03 The Student Bar Association Vice President, or his/her Designee, shall appoint two students from any class for a term of one year.
+To be eligible for appointment, a student must be in good academic standing and shall not previously have been determined to have violated of this Code.
+Student members appointed hereunder may be excluded or limited in their participation on the Committee upon determination by a simple majority of the voting faculty members of the Committee that extraordinary circumstances exist to warrant the same.
+Such exclusion or limitation shall be determined based upon the circumstances of each pending matter. - 3.04 In the event that any Committee member determines that he/she is temporarily unable to serve upon the Committee for good cause, including, but not limited to, unavailability, conflict of interest, or voluntary recusal, the Committee member shall promptly notify the Dean and Chair in writing.
 If the Chair determines that good cause exists, the Dean shall appoint an alternate committee member pursuant to Article 3.06, 3.07, or 3.08. - 3.05 The accused student may petition the Committee for the involuntary recusal of any Committee member for good cause.
 Upon determination by a simple majority of the voting members of the Committee that good cause for recusal of that Committee member exists, the Dean shall appoint an alternate committee member pursuant to Article 3.06, 3.07, or 3.08. - 3.06 In the event an alternate is required for a faculty member on the Committee, the Dean shall appoint another faculty member to temporarily fill that position. - 3.07 In the event an alternate is required for a student position on the Committee, the SBA President shall serve as the alternate.
 If the SBA President is unable to serve as the alternate, the SBA Vice President shall serve as an alternate.
 If both the SBA President and SBA Vice President are unable to serve, the Dean shall appoint another faculty member to temporarily fill that position. - 3.08 If an alternate is required for the Associate Dean for Academics, the Dean shall appoint an alternate.
 Unless specifically authorized by the Dean, however, the Dean's replacement for the Associate Dean for Academics will not perform the duties provided for in Article(s) 5.03, 6.07, 8.05 and/or 10.06, and such duties will still be carried out by the Associate Dean for Academics.